openbmc/phosphor-ipmi-flash/docs/flash_update.md

 In the following, any reference to the command body starts after the 3 bytes of OEM header, and the 1-byte subcommand.

+*This will now also go after the firmware function.*

 ### FlashStartTransfer (0)